 These challenges highlight the need for further examination into the practical issues of implementing the Merdeka Curriculum in English language education.
 Addressing these barriers will be essential to achieving the curriculum's intended impact on English language proficiency and overall educational quality.
 The implementation of the English curriculum at MTs Pancasila in Bengkulu has presented several challenges for English teachers, which impact both instructional effectiveness and student outcomes.
 Melati (2023), one of the primary challenges is the limited training and professional development for teachers to effectively adopt the Merdeka Curriculum's methods.
 Teachers often lack sufficient exposure to modern, student-centered teaching practices, leading to reliance on traditional lecture-based methods that may not align with the curriculum's goals of fostering critical thinking, creativity, and interactive learning.
-A second challenge is the scarcity of resources and instructional materials tailored to the Merdeka Curriculum's standards.
-Due to budget constraints, MTs Pancasila has limited access to diverse learning tools, such as multimedia aids, digital resources, and up-to-date English textbooks that support the curriculum's objectives.
+A second challenge is the scarcity of resources and instructional materials tailored to the Merdeka Curriculum's objectives.
+This lack of resources, and up-to-date English textbooks that support the curriculum's objectives.
 This lack of resources restricts teachers' ability to create engaging and relevant learning experiences, particularly when attempting to incorporate technology or collaborative activities in the classroom.